DevL/ClusterFuck/README.md

 ## Introduction
 ClusterFuck (working name, subject to change) is an experiment in creating a _distributed_ programming language.
 It cannot be emphasised enough that it's not about creating programming language suitable for distributed computing.
 No, it's rather about creating a programming language that _itself_ is distributed.

 Instructions can be implemented in different programming languages and run on different hosts.
-The running program can be copied or even move between hosts
+The running program can be copied or even move between hosts.

 ## Components
 * A virtual machine capable of loading and executing a program in a binary format.